DerElam/gimp-plugin-boxwrap/README.md

 First make sure that your GIMP version supports Python plug-ins.
 If you use GIMP for Windows you should be fine.
-If you use GIMP for Linux you might have to install an additional package to enable python support for GIMP.
+If you use GIMP for Linux you might have to install an additional package to enable Python support for GIMP.
 I had to install gimp-python on Ubuntu 19.10.

 Next locate your GIMP plug-in folder.
 In GIMP's menu bar click on